 - Warm the sauce in the microwave or on the stovetop, if desired.

-- May be used hot or cold; on ice cream, cake, fruit, or combined with milk to make a quick cup of hot chocolate (blend milk and amount of sauce to your own taste).
+- The sauce may be used hot or cold; on ice cream, cake, fruit, or combined with milk to make a quick cup of hot chocolate (blend milk and amount of sauce to your own taste).

 - Keep this sauce on hand throughout the year, as it is a low-fat treat and a little bit goes a long way.
 For a light dessert with a chocolate fix, slice a few bananas, sprinkle them with walnuts, and then drizzle some of this chocolate sauce on top: an elegant and satisfying dessert with lots of texture, flavor, nutrition from the milk and bananas, and very little fat (though it does have sugar).
 It can be made with low-fat or even skim milk, for a wonderful treat when seriously watching fat intake.
 Will it be as good as with whole milk?
 No, but it will be almost as good--a fair compromise for such rich, chocolate flavor.

 - Add orange liqueur and a bit of orange zest for a chocolate orange sauce